jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

   (f) the issuing by the Secretary to the board of a performance notice requiring the board to carry out a specified action by a specified date:
   (g) the appointment by the Minister of a board member (who may be the presiding board member) to the board for a specified period of time:
   (h) the appointment by the Secretary, at the direction of the Minister, of a limited statutory manager:
-  (i) the dismissal of a board by the Minister and the appointment of a commissioner:
+  (i) the dissolution of a board by the Minister and the appointment of a commissioner:
-  (j) the dismissal of a board by the Secretary and the appointment of a commissioner.
+  (j) the dissolution of a board by the Secretary and the appointment of a commissioner in accordance with section 181(3).
-(2) The Secretary or the Minister may use an intervention only if the Secretary has reasonable grounds for concern about the operation of the school or the welfare or educational performance of its students.
+(2) The Secretary may use an intervention described in subsection (1)﻿(a) to (f) only if the Secretary has reasonable grounds for concern about the operation of the school or the welfare or educational performance of its students.
 (3) The Secretary or the Minister may use an intervention described in subsection (1)﻿(g) to (i) in relation to a school only if the Secretary or the Minister has reasonable grounds to believe that there is a risk to the operation of the school or to the welfare or educational performance of its students.
 (4) The Secretary or the Minister may use an intervention described in subsection (1) in relation to a school if either of the following requests the intervention:
   (a) the board: